-As wonderful as the city is, taking a day trip from Vienna should be one of your priorities when visiting Austria’s capital.
+As wonderful as the city is taking a day trip from Vienna should be one of your priorities when visiting Austria’s capital.

 Situated on the banks of the Danube river, Vienna has a historical and cultural legacy unmatched by almost any other city in the world.
 Home to some of history’s greatest thinkers and artists, like famed psychoanalyst Sigmund Freud and musical genius Mozart, Vienna’s creative legacy lives on today in the immersive culture of this spectacular city.

 Vienna is full of impressive imperial grandeur paying homage to the Habsburg monarchy, which called the city home for over six centuries.
-Baroque streetscapes, imposing palaces, and incredible musical and artistic heritage are just some of the aspects of Vienna that have captivated the minds and hearts of visitors throughout history.
+Baroque streets, imposing palaces, and incredible musical and artistic heritage are just some of the aspects of Vienna that have captivated the minds and hearts of visitors throughout history.